Schedule Your Priorities

-You will never be able to do everything that you want to, because there is limited time available to all of us.
-Some things are going to be left undone, and that’s a given.
+You will never be able to do everything that you want to.
+Some things are going to be left undone.
 What you can decide though, is what gets left undone.
+When you schedule your priorities, you get the important stuff done.
+The rest doesn’t matter that much.

-For most people, the best timeframe to schedule your priorities would be weekly.
+I schedule my priorities weekly.
 If you prefer a monthly timeframe, this is fine too, especially if you have monthly goals to achieve.
 The idea is to get past the trap of daily to-do lists that are based on external pressures rather than your inner purpose.

 1. Decide on your priorities